Tuition & Aid

 Will my financial aid be the same each year?

 Eligibility for Moravian University need-based aid is reviewed each year.
-Federal, state, and institutional grants are subject to change each year.
+Federal, state, and institutional grants are subject to change each year as well.
 Learn more about the process of reapplying for Financial Aid.